 Detailed information about the host- docker-machine inspect docker-local

-With this we complete our tutorial on how to create & manage Docker hosts with Docker Machine, please feel free to send in your queries & questions using the comment box below.
+With this we complete our tutorial on how to create & manage Docker hosts on Virtualbox with Docker Machine, please feel free to send in your queries & questions using the comment box below.